vmware-archive/node-examples/object-put/README.md

 ### Put and Get objects
 Pivotal Cloud Cache is a key/value and cache solution.
 The keys and values can be strings, numbers or JSON objects.
-Regions can be used like a hashmap with the added ability to be distributed to a cluster of servers and redistributed to other clients or across WAN connections to other clusters.
+A region can be used like a hashmap with the added ability to be distributed to a cluster of servers and redistributed to other clients or across WAN connections to other clusters.